Skip to main content

 The "I trained really hard and my cycles stopped" or "my testosterone dropped without obvious reason" patterns often have an LH-axis suppression underneath.
 Which LHB/LHCGR variant pattern you carry decides whether default training and stress loads are tolerable or whether deliberate recovery and nutrient support is required to maintain the reproductive hormone axis.

 Luteinizing Hormone Production is one specific finding in this system.
-Your Genomic Lifestyle Optimization Report shows where your variants place you on the hormone health spectrum — and what you can do about it.
+Your Genomic Lifestyle Optimization Report shows where your variants place you on the hormones spectrum — and what you can do about it: it renders as a dark card with a color marker calibrated to your variants, opening with the gene mechanism and closing with a practical, mechanism-led recommendation.

 Want to see what a real Mosaic dark card looks like?
 Walk through a sample report →